 This & That

-This and that are used to modify singular nouns.
+This and that are used with singular nouns.

-- This to indicate someone or something near the speaker.
+This is used with someone or something near the speaker.

-- That indicate someone or something far from the speaker.
+That is used with someone or something far from the speaker.

 These & Those

-- These and those are used to modify plural nouns.
+These and those are used with plural nouns.